openlawlibrary/taf/specification/taf-spec.md

 After each successful update, TAF stores the last validated commit of the authentication repository in a file on the user's local machine.
-This file is placed in a folder named with the authentication repository's name, prefixed with an underscore (_).
+This file is placed in a folder named with the authentication repository's name, prefixed with an underscore (`_`).
 The purpose of saving this commit is to optimize future updates by avoiding starting from the first commit each time.

-Note: At the moment, there are no implemented security measures which would make it harder to manually modify the file storing this last validated commit.
-That should be addressed in the future.
+*Note: At present, there are no implemented security measures that prevent a user from manually modifying the last validated commit locally.
+We will be focusing on validating more local repository states as part of future security assurance.*
-We have not yet thoroughly thought about what would be the best way to do that.

 #### [5.1.1 Validate the authentication repository](#511-validate-the-authentication-repository)

 The update process begins with cloning the authentication repository to a temporary location as a bare Git repository.
-If a URL is provided when calling the updater, the repository is cloned from that location.
+If no remote URL is provided, the URL is determined based on Git repository remote from the user's local repository.
 If no URL is provided but a user's local repository already exists, the URL is determined based on its remote.
 In a bare Git repository setup:

 - There is no work tree or checked out copy of the source files.